Traffic Director service routing APIs overview

 Gateway.
 The following diagram shows an example with Shared VPC.

-The new APIs also let you have service mesh clients connected to different networks using VPC Network Peering.
+The service routing APIs also let you have service mesh clients connected to different networks using VPC Network Peering.

 Route traffic based on the server name indicator